EddieH80/final-project/README.md

 Come to class on the due date with a WORKING COPY of your project.
 We'll be spending time in class critiquing and reviewing your work so far.

-Have implemented a basic toon shading effect mixed with some FBM noise to shade in the horse SDF model.
+Implemented a toon shading effect mixed with some FBM noise to shade in the horse SDF model.
 Also added geometry for the mane and tail and also added a displacement function to distort the geometry a bit to create a more natural feel.
-Still need to improve the shader to make it look more ink like, and also need to add user input in order to generate variations of the same horse.
-Will prioritize adding features to generate variations of the horse model.
+Still need to improve the shader to make it look more ink like, and also need to add user input in order to generate variations of the same horse by changing the base color, changing limb length, changing the angle of the legs, etc..
+Will prioritize adding features to generate variations of the horse model for the final deadline.

 ![](Milestone3.1.png)

 ![](Milestone3.2.png)

 ## Final submission (due 12/6)